dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 In this guide, you'll learn how to time travel debug your production applications deployed on DBOS Cloud.

-DBOS Cloud [records](../explanations/how-workflows-work#reliability-through-recording-and-safe-re-execution) every step a DBOS application takes in the database so that it can safely re-execute the application if it is interrupted.
+DBOS Cloud automatically records every step a DBOS application takes and every change it makes in the database.
-The Time Travel Debugger uses this information to project database state as it existed when a selected workflow ran.
+The Time Travel Debugger uses this information to "rewind time" and project database state as it existed when a selected workflow originally ran.
-Developers can modify or even add database read queries in DBOS application transaction functions.
-When these updated applications are run with the time travel debugger, they return results as if they run in the past!
+Developers can step through past executions and add print statements or database read queries to them and they'll return results as if they ran in the past!

 :::warning
 For Free Tier DBOS applications, time travel debug information is only kept for 3 days.